Places To Visit

 When the historical sites begin to become too much for you, give yourself a rest and try something a bit different.
 Pay a visit to the Yoshbe Winery in Safed or enjoy a pale ale from the Dancing Camel Brewery to help get yourself into a merry spirit.
 A mandatory stop for all visitors in Safed is the HaMeiri Cheese shop, with cheese recipes dating back more than 168 years.
 Grab a loaf of bread and some cheese and you can enjoy a relaxing picnic, maybe in Steven's garden, while taking in the majestic view of the Galilee.

-and environmental responsibility.
 You can also pay a visit to Shemen Tov Naturalpath which promotes healing through natural means.
-If you are looking for an educational visit then check out Derech Hamelech, a parent training center that helps with raising challenging children or Devorah Leah's Pet Therapy for an alternative approach to healing.
+If you are looking for an educational visit then check out Derech Hamelech, a parent training center that helps with raising challenging children.